Working Family Payment

 Is wholly maintaining the ex-spouse, ex-civil partner or ex-cohabitant with whom the children are living

-FIS is awarded for 52 weeks.
-A person included in your FIS award cannot be paid FIS in their own right or be included in another FIS claim during that 52 week period.
+WFP is awarded for 52 weeks.
+A person included in your WFP award cannot be paid WFP in their own right or be included in another WFP claim during that 52 week period.

-If you are a separated parent and paying maintenance you may qualify for FIS.
-To qualify you must be wholly maintaining the parent with whom the children are living.
-Only one FIS payment can be made for a family so the parent to whom you are paying maintenance must not be getting FIS.
+If you are a separated parent and paying maintenance you may qualify for WFP.
+To qualify, you must be wholly maintaining the parent with whom the children are living.
+Only one payment can be made for a family so the parent to whom you are paying maintenance must not be getting WFP.
 You must supply written evidence from this person to show that they are getting maintenance.

-If you are getting maintenance, your total maintenance payment will be assessed as income for FIS.
+If you are getting maintenance, your total maintenance payment will be assessed as income for WFP.
 This includes situations where rent or mortgage payments are made by an ex-spouse or partner under a maintenance agreement.
-If a house is in joint names and an ex-spouse or partner pays the mortgage 50% of this will be assessed as income for FIS.
-Only one FIS payment can be made for a family.
-This means that the parent from whom you are getting maintenance must not be getting FIS.
+If a house is in joint names and an ex-spouse or partner pays the mortgage 50% of this will be assessed as income for WFP.
+Only one payment can be made for a family.
+This means that the parent from whom you are getting maintenance must not be getting WFP.

-A parent getting maintenance for a qualified child will also have that maintenance assessed for FIS.
+A parent getting maintenance for a qualified child will also have that maintenance assessed for WFP.

 The main items counted as income are:

 - Your assessable earnings and your spouse, civil partner or cohabitant's assessable earnings.
-(Assessable earnings are gross pay minus tax, employee PRSI, Universal Social Charge and superannuation (including the Public Service Pension Levy.)
+(Assessable earnings are gross pay minus tax, employee PRSI, Universal Social Charge and superannuation (including the Public Service Pension Levy and contributions to Personal Retirement Savings Accounts.)
 Income from working as a home help is included.